eliotwrobson/pl-python-autograder-v2/quick_start.md

 ## Editor setup

-Be sure to install the `pytest` and `pytest-pl-grader` packages in your Python environment.
+Be sure to install the `pytest` and `pytest-prairielearn-grader` packages in your Python environment.
 You can do this using pip:

 ```
-pip install pytest pytest-pl-grader
+pip install pytest pytest-prairielearn-grader
 ```

 This will ensure you can use pylance and GitHub copilot to help write test cases.